8 Foot Sativa

 8 Foot Sativa is a New Zealand–based extreme metal band formed in 1998.
 Their most famous single is their self-titled song, "8 Foot Sativa", which was number one on the M2 (a late night New Zealand music show) top 12 list for 12 weeks, and stayed on the chart for seven months.
-The band has toured and released albums internationally, and have played alongside artists such as Fear Factory, Soulfly, Korn, Slipknot, System of a Down, Children of Bodom, Disturbed, Motörhead, Pungent Stench, Shihad and Corrosion of Conformity.
-8 Foot Sativa have become a household name in New Zealand.
+The band has toured and released albums internationally, and played alongside Fear Factory, Soulfly, Korn, Slipknot, System of a Down, Children of Bodom, Disturbed, Motörhead, Pungent Stench, Shihad and Corrosion of Conformity.
+8 Foot Sativa are a household name in New Zealand.

 History

 Early days (1998–2002)

-8 Foot Sativa formed when members Brent Fox and Gary Smith met at Massey High School in Auckland, New Zealand.
-They both enjoyed metal music and played music together.
-Peter 'Speed' Young from Kelston Boys' High School joined the band as the band's drummer.
+8 Foot Sativa formed when Brent Fox and Gary Smith met at Massey High School in Auckland, New Zealand.
+They enjoyed metal music and played music together.
+Peter 'Speed' Young from Kelston Boys' High School joined the band as the drummer.
 'Fat' Dave was on the bass guitar.
-In their early days, they were a cover band, who played music from Pantera, Iron Maiden, Judas Priest, Sepultura, Limp Bizkit, Metallica and Slayer.
+In their early days, they were a cover band that played music by Pantera, Iron Maiden, Judas Priest, Sepultura, Limp Bizkit, Metallica, and Slayer.

-'Fat' Dave often did not turn up to practices, so Brent Fox moved from guitar to bass.
-The band met their next vocalist, Ari, at a music school, where he was formally training as a drummer.
-Ari was the first vocalist to write original songs for the band, and wrote "Fuel Set", "Kick It All Away" and "Engine", which later appeared on the band's debut album.
+'Fat' Dave often did not turn up to practices, so Fox moved from guitar to bass.
+The band met their next vocalist, Ari, at a music school, where he was training as a drummer.
+Ari was the first vocalist to write original songs for the band.
+He wrote "Fuel Set", "Kick It All Away" and "Engine", which appeared on the band's debut album.

-During this time, the band met Justin 'Jackhammer' Niessen at a mall.
+During this time, the band met Justin 'Jackhammer' Niessen.
 According to Gary Smith: "He used to sneak into the gigs and we'd sneak him beers".
-After Ari's disappearance from the band (the other members didn't see him for several years), Niessen became the new vocalist.
+After Ari left the band (the other members didn't see him for several years), Niessen became the new vocalist.

-Niessen is famous among 8 Foot Sativa fans for occasionally collapsing on-stage due to the strain of his vocal performances, most notably during a performance of "Destined to be Dead" on a New Zealand music show, Space.
-NZMusician.com claims that these collapses were due to, "shortage of breath attributed to a lack of vocal training".
+Niessen is known for occasionally collapsing on-stage due to the strain of his vocal performances, most notably during a performance of "Destined to be Dead" on a New Zealand music show, Space.
+NZMusician.com claims that these collapses were due to "shortage of breath attributed to a lack of vocal training".

 Hate Made Me (2002)

-In 2002, 8 Foot Sativa released their debut album, Hate Made Me, with the album later receiving gold status within New Zealand for selling more than 7,500 copies Shortly after the release of Hate Made Me, Young left the band, reportedly citing 'musical differences'.
-He was replaced with Sinate drummer, Sam Sheppard.
+In 2002, 8 Foot Sativa released their debut album, Hate Made Me, which later received gold status in New Zealand for selling over 7,500 copies Shortly after the release of Hate Made Me, Young left the band, reportedly citing 'musical differences'.
+Sinate drummer Sam Sheppard replaced him.

-This album features what is probably 8 Foot Sativa's most well-known song, the eponymous "8 Foot Sativa", which is a staple of their live shows.
-It also appeared in an episode of Monster Garage.
+This album features arguably 8 Foot Sativa's most well-known song, the eponymous "8 Foot Sativa", which is a staple of their live shows.
+It appeared in an episode of Monster Garage.